2022 Dripping Springs ISD School Board Candidate Survey

-After reviewing all responses properly submitted to our 41 Question 2021 annual Candidate Survey and based entirely on candidates' responses (or nonresponses) to our Survey's questions, Citizens for Excellent Education in Dripping Springs:
+After reviewing all responses properly submitted to our Two Part 42 (20+22) Question 2022 annual Candidate Survey and based entirely on candidates' responses (or nonresponses) to our Survey's questions, Citizens for Excellent Education in Dripping Springs:

-Don't forget: you are entitled to THREE VOTES on your ballot for this plurality-at-large DSISD School Board Election.
+Don't forget: you are entitled to TWO VOTES on your ballot for this plurality-at-large DSISD School Board Election.

-Remember: SPLIT VOTES ARE WASTED VOTES because of DSISD's discriminatory, unrepresentative, and often-banned plurality-at-large electoral system, so we STRONGLY RECOMMEND that anyone wanting the necessary and positive CHANGE that DSISD NEEDS NOW, more than ever, only cast their ballots for Tricia Quintero, Stephanie Holtzendorf, and Stefani Reinold for DSISD School Board!
+Remember: SPLIT VOTES AND NON-VOTES ARE WASTED VOTES because of DSISD's discriminatory, unrepresentative, and often-banned plurality-at-large electoral system, so we STRONGLY RECOMMEND that anyone wanting the necessary and positive CHANGE that DSISD NEEDS NOW, more than ever, only cast their ballots for Tricia Quintero and Olivia Barnard for DSISD School Board!

 Beginning in 2018, Citizens for Excellent Education in Dripping Springs (CEEDS) began our annual survey of Dripping Springs ISD (DSISD) school board candidates as a service to our Dripping Springs community and in fulfillment of our mission of greater transparency, increased accountability, and more responsible stewardship of our tax dollars by DSISD’s School Board and School Administration.

 Our broad range of supporters include parents, teachers, and taxpayers—Republicans, Democrats, and Independents—who originally joined together to fight Dripping Springs ISD's wasteful and misguided $132 million 2018 Bond, and to once again make students and teachers, instead of special interests, our School District's top priority.
-We were the only organization to oppose DSISD's 2018 Bond, and accordingly represent the interests and beliefs of one-half of those who cast ballots in the May 2018 DSISD Election AGAINST that Bond Referendum.
+We were the only organization to oppose DSISD's 2018 Bond, and accordingly represent the interests and beliefs of the 49% of voters who cast ballots in the May 2018 DSISD Election AGAINST that Bond Referendum.

-All candidates were given one week to submit responses for this Survey, which should have taken them not much longer than an hour and a half to complete in the candid/straight-from-the-heart/conversational format requested.
+All candidates were given seven days to submit responses to each Part 1 and Part 2 of this Survey (collectively including across two weekends and thirteen days total with only one day overlap), which should have taken them approximately two hours complete in the candid/straight-from-the-heart/conversational format requested.
 Survey instructions were explicit and outlined that only those responses submitted through the Survey form would be published, exactly as received, and short answers were limited to a maximum of 600 characters, including spaces, per response.

-Candidates were further informed that CEEDS would advertise the Survey responses, and that not responding would result in a "FAIL" rating for Transparency, while not responding to any questions in either the Fiscal or Accountability categories would result in an "Incomplete" rating for each respective category.
+Candidates were further informed that CEEDS would advertise the Survey responses, and that not responding would result in a "FAIL" rating for Transparency and only responding to Part 1 or Part 2 would result in a "C" rating for Transparency, while not responding to any questions in either the Fiscal or Accountability categories would result in an "Incomplete" rating for each respective category.
 CEEDS also stated that the Survey responses would determine any decision(s) to support or oppose candidates in this election and that any support/opposition decisions would also be advertised.

 Note that in the interest of fairness and in order to ensure an even playing field for incumbents and challengers alike, we treat our annual candidate surveys and endorsement decisions as a blank-slate by limiting our assessment of candidates to only the responses provided on our Candidate Survey.
 That is, only candidates' responses or nonresponses to our Survey's questions are taken into consideration.